opensearch-project/documentation-website/_integrations/index.md

 Introduced 2.9
 {: .label .label-purple }

 The **Integrations** application in OpenSearch Dashboards provides a user-friendly platform for data visualization, querying, and projection of your resource data, such as flow logs.
-An _integration asset_, such NGINX or Amazon VPC, contains a bundle of metadata, data mappings, and visualizations, streamlining the monitoring of resource data without redundant configuration steps.
+An _integration asset_, such NGINX or Amazon Virtual Private Cloud (VPC), contains a bundle of metadata, data mappings, and visualizations, streamlining the monitoring of resource data without redundant configuration steps.

 Available OpenSearch Dashboards integration assets are shown in the following image.